 After several years of adding lots of compost, you may also want to do a soil test to see where your P, K, micronutrient, humic content, and cation exchange are at now.
 Consider this as a report card for your compost procedures.
 This can also guide you on whether better crop rotation is needed to draw out excess minerals in some of your beds.

 A compost heavy garden can tolerate a wider range of pH values, so pH is not as much of a factor in the long-term.
-But even compost-rich gardens need a pH between 5.5-7.0 for good yields on vegetables.
+However, even compost-rich gardens need a pH between 5.5-7.0 for good yields on vegetables.

 Garden Myths 4: Plants Need Deep Roots